selimnairb/EcohydroLib/README.txt

 ------------
 Using easy_install:

-easy_install --script-dir /path/to/install/scripts ecohydroworkflowlib
+easy_install --script-dir /path/to/install/scripts EcohydroLib

 Using pip:

-pip install ecohydroworkflowlib
+pip install EcohydroLib

 It is recommended that you install the workflow scripts in a location